 This section describes programs and courses approved by the Contra Costa Community College District Governing Board and offered at Contra Costa College.
-Students with questions about programs and courses listed in the catalog should consult a counselor (SSC Room-108, 510-215-3934 or 510-215-3936).
+Students with questions about programs and courses listed in the catalog should consult a counselor (SSC Room-108, 510-215-3935).